WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 _Parameters_

 -   _state_ `Object`: Global application state.
--   _blockName_ `?String`: Optional block name, if specified only blocks of that type will be counted.
+-   _blockName_ `?string`: Optional block name, if specified only blocks of that type will be counted.

 _Returns_